 U.S. stock index futures pointed to a flat to slightly higher open for Wall Street on Thursday, with futures for the S&P 500, for the Dow Jones industrial average and for the Nasdaq flat to up 0.1 percent by 0913 GMT.

 Trading was expected to be volatile due to the expiry of index and individual stock futures and options, known as quadruple witching.

 Investors will be keeping an eye on developments in the euro zone, as European Union leaders meet on Thursday to try to agree the next steps in tackling a year-long debt crisis that has consumed Greece and Ireland and threatens to spread to Portugal and Spain.

 U.S. stocks suffered a third straight late-day sell-off on Wednesday, suggesting it may be difficult to chalk further gains as the year comes to a close.

-In company news, firms scheduled to release quarterly corporate results include Oracle and FedEX
+In company news, firms scheduled to release quarterly corporate results include Oracle

 The U.S. aerospace industry is headed for continued sales growth in 2011, but warplanes are likely to play a smaller role than in recent years due to possible Pentagon cutbacks, the industry's main trade and lobbying group said on Wednesday.